I am a pioneer.

 Back in the dark ages, like 1970 or so.

 Slept in the same bed.

-So how can you ghost someone you live with?
+How can you ghost someone you live with

 Well, you get up one morning